 It is NOT okay for you to wait for time to heal your wounds.
 Time doesn’t do that – not unless you are prepared to wait, treading water, until your 80s or 90s when Time starts to draw a dense veil over your entire past.

-If you want to draw one lesson from your experience of narcissistic abuse, it has to be this one; you have to treat yourself like you are a really valuable person.
+There are many lessons that you could learn from your experience of narcissistic abuse.
+However, if you want to draw one lesson from your experience of narcissistic abuse that will help you recover, it has to be this one; you have to treat yourself like you are a really valuable person.
 You have to believe that you matter.

 Co-parenting with a Narcissist is never going to be entirely plain sailing.
 However, if you follow the guidelines above, it will be a lot easier than it otherwise might be.